Christianity Today Award of Merit winner

 Because the Catholic Epistles focus on orthodox faith and morals, the Fathers drew on them as a means of defense against the rising challenge of heretics.
-This factor gave these letters a freshness and relevance to conditions in the fourth and fifth centuries that might otherwise seem surprising.
-Many of the Fathers unabashedly saw in them anticipatory attacks on Marcion and strong defenses against the Arians.
+Many of the Fathers saw in these letters anticipatory attacks on Marcion and strong defenses against the Arians.
 They did so quite naturally because in their view truth was eternal and deviations from it had existed from the beginning.

 Above all, the Fathers found in the Catholic Epistles a manual for spiritual warfare, counsel for the faithful in the cosmic struggle between good and evil.
-In them was sound instruction in the ways of self-sacrifice, generosity and humility, through which the cosmic forces of evil could be defeated.
+In them was sound instruction in the ways of self-sacrifice, generosity, and humility, through which the cosmic forces could be defeated.

 This volume opens up a treasure house of ancient wisdom that allows these faithful witnesses, some appearing here in English translation for the first time, to speak with eloquence and intellectual acumen to the church today.